LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 ## Change Log

+2.0.0: Rewrite to support creature, effect, aura, transformation and audio directly in EAR without dependency on CMP.

+2.0.0: Exposed a lot more properties in the info.txt file.
+Some of these are preparation for future use.

+2.0.0: Slab support has been temporarily removed.
+Will be added back in next revision.

+1.7.0: Added support for slabs.
+Doesn't support custom tiles yet but now you can pull stabs out from the library.

 1.6.0: Reworked visibility code based on Hollo's TS base implementation

 1.5.0: Added code to implement visibility for EAR spawned assets